ESMValGroup/ESMValTool_Tutorial/_episodes/04-toy-example.md

 - plots: This is the output location for all the plots produced in the diagnostic, split up into individual diagnosics and fields.
 - work: This is a place for post-processed files such as NetCDF file containing data derived in the diagnostic.
 The content of this file is specific to each diagnostic.

+Exercise:

+Please find and inspect the `settings.yml` and `metadata.yml` files in your output directory.

 {: .source}

 {% include links.md %}